Lesk algorithm

-The Lesk algorithm is a classical algorithm for word sense disambiguation introduced by Michael E. Lesk in 1986.
+Lesk algorithm is a classical algorithm for word sense disambiguation introduced by Michael E. Lesk in 1986.
+It operates on the premise that words within a given context are likely to share a common meaning.
+This algorithm compares the dictionary definitions of an ambiguous word with the words in its surrounding context to determine the most appropriate sense.
+Variations, such as the Simplified Lesk algorithm, have demonstrated improved precision and efficiency.
+However, the Lesk algorithm has faced criticism for its sensitivity to definition wording and its reliance on brief glosses.
+Researchers have sought to enhance its accuracy by incorporating additional resources like thesauruses and syntactic models.

 Overview

 The Lesk algorithm is based on the assumption that words in a given "neighborhood" (section of text) will tend to share a common topic.
 A simplified version of the Lesk algorithm is to compare the dictionary definition of an ambiguous word with the terms contained in its neighborhood.
 Versions have been adapted to use WordNet.
 An implementation might look like this: